About the EU Sustainable Energy Week

-EU Sustainable Energy Week 2014 took place from 23 to 27 June 2014.
-For the 2014 edition, Energy Days were organised during the whole month of June.
+The EU Sustainable Energy Week 2015 will take place 15-19 June 2015.
+Energy Days can be organised during the whole month of June.

 How to become an Energy Day organiser?

-An Energy Day is defined as a not-for-profit event, activity, project, exhibition or display that promotes energy efficiency or renewable energy.
+An Energy Day is defined as a not-for-profit event, activity, project, exhibition or display that promotes secure, clean and efficient energy.
 Activities such as exhibitions, conferences, online events, performances, guided tours, open door days, workshops, media campaigns and concerts are all eligible.

-If energy efficiency and renewable energy are important to you, then you are a potential Energy Day organiser.
+If sustainable energy is important to you, then you are a potential Energy Day organiser.
 Previous Energy Days organisers include:

 - Local and regional public authorities;